Aquaduckd/typing-test/README.md

 ## How practice works

-The site tracks your slowest trigrams over time and marks them with **orange underlines** before you reach them - a cue to focus on typing that ngram faster.
+The site tracks your slowest trigrams over time and marks them with **orange underlines** before you reach them — a cue to focus on typing that ngram faster.

 As you type through each one:

 - **Green** — faster than your average; you nailed it at speed
 - **Red** — slower than your average this time

 The idea is simple: watch for orange, stay at pace, and try to turn it green.

 ## Typing test

 - **15-second timed test** — start typing on any key; a progress bar shows time remaining
 - **Per-letter feedback** — smooth caret, line scrolling, and click-to-focus
 - **Restart with Esc** — mid-test restart keeps the same words so you can retry the same passage
+- **Smart word selection** — words are picked using your lifetime trigram stats (see [Words](#words))

 ## Results

 After each test:

 - **WPM, raw WPM, accuracy, and consistency**
+- **Mode** — the word list used for that run (preset name or custom)
 - **WPM chart** with burst, raw, and error overlays
-- **Bigram and trigram breakdown** for that run, compared to your lifetime averages
+- **Bigram and trigram breakdown** for that run, with:
+  - **Global ms** — your lifetime average for each ngram (after this test is recorded)
+  - **Δ ms** — change from before to after this run; green ↓ if faster, red ↑ if slower
 - Your last result is saved locally with date and time

 ## Ngrams

-Lifetime bigram and trigram stats power the underlines and deepen over time:
+Lifetime bigram and trigram stats power the underlines, word selection, and deepen over time:

-- Sortable tables for bigrams and trigrams (avg ms and count)
+- Sortable tables for bigrams and trigrams (avg ms, global ms, Δ ms, and count)
 - **Download JSON** export with a timestamped filename
 - **Reset ngrams** to start fresh